erwbgy/puppet-ntp/README.md

       servers => [ 'ntp1.domain.com', 'ntp2.domain.com' ],
     }

-Use time servers from the United Kingdom:
+Use time servers from a specific country, in this case the United Kingdom:

     class { 'ntp':
       country => 'uk',
     }

-Use time servers from Asia:
+Use time servers from a specific continent, in this case Asia:

     class { 'ntp':
       continent => 'asia',